-It is important to get immediate attention for knee pain because when your right knee hurts, it is the body’s natural reaction to avoid putting pressure the right knee.
-This will result in more weight being put on the left knee, which means that the muscles around the left knee will have to work harder to support the extra weight.
-In the long run, this will result in the weakening of the muscle in the surrounding region due to inactivity.
+It is highly advisable to seek immediate attention for knee pain because for example, when your right knee hurts, the natural reaction of the body is to avoid putting pressure on the right knee.
+However, this will result in more weight being put on the left knee, which means that the corresponding muscles around the left knee will have to work harder to support the extra weight.
+Due to inactivity, this will cause the muscles in the surrounding region to weaken in the long run.

-In most cases, simple ankle sprains heal with proper care, however sprained ankles tend to be weakened after recovery and are not as strong and is likely to be sprained again.
-In more serious cases such as ankle osteoarthritis, it is crucial to visit a specialist to get an early diagnosis as it is a degenerative condition.
+In most cases, proper home care can help to heal simple ankle sprains.
+However, sprained ankles tend to be weakened after recovery and can be susceptible to sprains again.
+In more serious cases such as ankle osteoarthritis, it is vital to visit a specialist for an early diagnosis as it is a degenerative condition.

 How can we help?

-Our team of physiotherapists are trained to determine the cause of your pain so as to come up with an effective treatment plan which would relieve your pain, increase your mobility and strengthen weak muscles.
-Physiotherapy also prevents future injuries and slows down the rate of degeneration helping you to return to your daily activities and sports pain free.
+At Core Concepts in Singapore, we have a team which includes physiotherapists and fitness instructors to help determine the cause of your knee, joint and ankle pain and come up with an effective specialist treatment plan to relieve your pain, strengthen the weak muscles and increase your mobility.
+Physiotherapy can help to slow down the rate of degeneration and prevent future injuries, while assisting you to return to your daily activities and sports lifestyle pain-free.